 Who Are The Toraja?

-There are hundreds of thousands of Toraja people living in the South Sulawesi region of Indonesia, the country’s geographical centre.
+Hundreds of thousands of Toraja people live in the South Sulawesi region of Indonesia, the country’s geographical centre.
 The area is mountainous and tropical, and daily downpours and high temperatures are routine.

-Torajans had little contact with the outside world until the Dutch started occupying their territory in 1906.
+Torajans had little contact with the outside world until the Dutch occupied their territory in 1906.

-Torajans maintain the belief that their forefathers were heavenly creatures who came to earth using a heavenly staircase.
+Torajans believe that their forefathers were heavenly creatures who came to earth using a heavenly staircase.
 This is more important than anything else.

 The Torajan people live in small villages in the Sulawesi highlands, where dirt roads link them.
 Tongkonan, the unique houses, are particularly renowned.
 Their tall, arched roofs are supported by stilts and decorated with carvings.